 Dieting may seem like a great New Year’s resolution, but when we limit how much we eat, it can affect our body in ways we didn’t predict.

 “Several things happen in our bodies when we restrict our food intake,” says Taylor.
 “We know that our metabolism slows, and the hormones that regulate our feelings of hunger and fullness get out of whack.
 You end up overeating, not because you are bad or weak, but because your body is doing everything it can to get out of your self-imposed famine.”

 Even when you’re not actively on a diet plan, your dieting mindset can cause you to eat more and gain weight.
 You may eat more than you normally would, anticipating that soon, you’ll be back on a restrictive diet.

 “From an evolutionary perspective, our bodies are more tuned to survive in times of famine,” Taylor says.
 “The body of the yo-yo dieter is accustomed to having random times of food shortage or restriction.
 Therefore, the body strives to eat and store more overall.
 The human body does not like to lose weight, so it fights back.”

 Several studies have shown that restrictive dieting ultimately leads to weight gain, not weight loss.
 But studies have also shown that self-esteem can predict dieting outcomes.

-You are eating “bad” foods, so you are a bad or weak or unworthy person.
+You are eating “bad” foods, so you must be a bad or weak or unworthy person.
 This can perpetuate a cycle of emotional eating that adds excess weight, reduces self-esteem and is tough to end.

 Ultimately, what works for weight loss in the long-term is small, incremental changes to your overall eating patterns.
-The less you focus on restricting and categorizing foods and the more you focus on creating healthy behaviors around food and exercise, the healthier your body — and mind — will be.
+And the less you focus on restricting and categorizing foods and the more you focus on creating healthy behaviors around food and exercise, the healthier your body — and mind — will be.